Incantation (film): Plot

-Ming travels to Yunnan to consult an elder monk who specializes in translating Buddhist esoteric scriptures and has the damaged tunnel footage professionally restored.
+Ming travels to Yunnan to consult an elder monk who specializes in translating esoteric Buddhist scriptures and has the damaged tunnel footage professionally restored.
 After watching the restored footage, he becomes possessed and kills himself.
-The footage reveals that Dom and Yuan encountered disturbing items laid out ritualistically throughout the tunnel, which led to the altar of Mother-Buddha.
-When Dom removes the veil from Mother-Buddha's face, he becomes possessed and dies.
+The footage reveals that Dom and Yuan encountered disturbing ritualistic objects throughout the tunnel, which eventually led them to the altar of Mother-Buddha.
+When Dom removes the veil covering Mother-Buddha's face, he becomes possessed and dies.
 Yuan manages to escape but is violently killed by unseen forces.
-The villagers burn Dom's body, and their own bodies are also covered in runes.
+The villagers burn Dom's body, and their own bodies are likewise covered in runes.

 Ronan confesses that she has been deceiving the viewers all along.
-The priest Ming visited in Yunnan revealed that Mother-Buddha is, in fact, a malevolent entity brought from Southeast Asia to Yunnan.
-Submitting one's name with the incantation signifies agreement to carry her curse.
-Rather than conveying blessings, the incantation actually serves to dilute the curse; as more people chant it, the curse spreads, lightening the burden on those who bear it and resulting in fewer misfortunes befalling them.
-Mother-Buddha's face must be covered because it is the source of the curse.
+The priest whom Ming visited in Yunnan revealed that Mother-Buddha is, in fact, a malevolent entity brought from Southeast Asia to Yunnan.
+Submitting one's name along with the incantation signifies agreement to bear her curse.
+Rather than conveying blessings, the incantation actually serves to dilute the curse; as more people chant it, the curse spreads, reducing the burden on any single individual and resulting in fewer misfortunes befalling them.
+Mother-Buddha's face must remain covered because it is the source of the curse.

 Ronan returns Dodo to the foster home and travels back to the tunnel in the now-abandoned village.
-At the altar, she reveals Mother-Buddha's face on camera, intending to curse the viewers to save her daughter.
+At the altar, she reveals Mother-Buddha's face on camera, intending to curse the viewers in order to save her daughter.
 She then becomes possessed and dies.
 The film concludes with a happy and healthy Dodo, implying that the burden of her curse has been shared with everyone who watched the film, thereby lessening its effects.